mui/material-ui/docs/src/pages/components/grid/grid.md

 ### Negative margin

 The spacing between items is implemented with a negative margin.
-This might lead to unexpected behavior.
-For instance, in order to apply a background color, you need to apply `display: flex;` to the pare
+This might lead to unexpected behaviors.
+For instance, to apply a background color, you need to apply `display: flex;` to the parent.

 ### white-space: nowrap;